Spherical varieties and p-adic families of cohomology classes: Control theorems for ordinary cohomology

-are finite and thus we can use the same method as \cite[Proposition 2.2.1]{pilloni20} to obtain the result.
-(The lemma as stated is for complete Noetherian \emph{local} rings, and our ring $R$ is only semi-local, but we can obtain the result for $R$ by applying the lemma to the localisations of our complex at each of the finitely many maximal ideals of $R$.) \end{proof}
+are finite, and thus we can use the same method as \cite[Proposition 2.2.1]{pilloni20} to obtain the result.
+(The lemma as stated is for complete Noetherian \emph{local} rings, and our ring $R$ is only semi-local; but $R$ is isomorphic to the direct product of its localisations at the finitely many maximal ideals of $R$, so we may obtain the result for complexes of $R$-modules by applying the proposition to each localisation and taking the direct product.) \end{proof}

-\begin{theorem} For all $r \geq 1$ and $\lambda \in X_{+}^{\bullet}(S)$ there is a quasi-isomorphism
+\begin{theorem} For all $r \ge 1$ and $\lambda \in X_+^{\bullet}(S)$ there is a quasi-isomorphism

-\end{theorem} \begin{proof} Since $M^{\bullet}$ is represented by the flat complex $e'_{Q}\mathcal{C}^{\bullet}(V_{0}', D_{\mathrm{univ}})$, we can compute the derived tensor product as
+\end{theorem} \begin{proof} Since $M^{\bullet}$ is represented by the flat complex $\eQ\mathcal{C}^{\bullet}(U, D_{\univ})$, we can compute the derived tensor product as